-The grief camp for families is offered three times a year – just outside of Payson, Arizona and is open to the entire community.
+The grief camp for families is open to the entire community.

 Helping a child through loss is a delicate and difficult challenge for parents and caregivers, especially when they are grieving as well.
 If ignored, grief can cause children to feel isolated and alone and puts them at higher risk for depression, suicide, poverty and substance abuse.

 By providing a compassionate space and supportive resources, our grief camp helps families move forward together.